Peter Tabuns: Municipal politics

-Tabuns was city councillor for Ward 8 - Riverdale - of the former City of Toronto from 1990 to 1997, representing part of the Toronto-Danforth riding he now represents provincially.
+Tabuns was city councillor for Ward 8 – Riverdale – of the former City of Toronto from 1990 to 1997, representing part of the Toronto-Danforth riding he now represents provincially.
 He was a member of the Board of Health for seven years, and was chair from 1993 to 1997.
 In 1995 he moved to ban smoking in shopping mall food courts.
 A year later the city extended the ban to include bars and restaurants.

 In 1996, he supported a boycott of Harvey's restaurants because its parent company Cara Operations had donated money to the Progressive Conservative Party for the previous three years.
 The Board of Health initially passed the motion 7-6 but later rescinded it following a storm of protest.
 Tabuns was unrepentant and said that corporations must be held accountable for supporting Ontario Premier Mike Harris.
 Tabuns said, "What Mike Harris has done is put greased skids under the economy of this city and pushed it downhill."

 In 1997 the amalgamation of Metropolitan Toronto reduced the number of councillor positions.
-Tabuns was forced to compete with fellow NDP councillors Pam McConnell (who had previously represented Ward 7, adjacent to Tabuns' Ward 8) and Jack Layton (who had held a seat on Metro Council representing the same area as Wards 7 and 8) for one of two council positions returned by the east-end ward.
+Tabuns was forced to compete with fellow NDP councillors Pam McConnell (who had previously represented Ward 7, adjacent to Tabuns's Ward 8) and Jack Layton (who had held a seat on Metro Council representing the same area as Wards 7 and 8) for one of two council positions returned by the east-end ward.
 A phantom candidate named "Larry Tabin" also entered the election.
 It has been alleged that Tabin was enlisted as a candidate by bar and restaurant owners seeking to defeat Tabuns over his anti-smoking initiative; despite his presence on the ballot, Tabin did not actually conduct any visible campaign.
 In the confusion, Tabin was able to draw enough votes away from Peter Tabuns to cost Tabuns the election.
 Tabuns came in third, with about 200 fewer votes than McConnell.

 Greenpeace

 From 1999 to 2004, Tabuns was executive director of Greenpeace Canada.
-Under Tabuns' leadership, the organization advocated for environmental protection, including the adoption of the Kyoto Protocol.
+Under Tabuns's leadership, the organization advocated for environmental protection, including the adoption of the Kyoto Protocol.
 Tabuns also served as special advisor on climate change to Jack Layton from 2004 to 2005.

 Tabuns was criticized by some members of Office and Professional Employees International Union (OPEIU) local 343 (now Canadian Office and Professional Employees Union 343) in 2002, when Greenpeace terminated its door-to-door fundraising efforts and transferred foot canvassers to telephone fundraising.
 No layoffs occurred; however, several workers disputed Greenpeace's assertions that the new positions were of "comparable salary and benefits", and held an information picket outside Greenpeace offices.
 According to the union, the "circumstances surrounding the closure of the door canvass were amicably resolved".